Paris (Jon English musical): Synopsis

-A rout ensues.
-Paris and Aeneas try to gather up the royal family and escape the city, but find that Priam has already been murdered.
+A rout ensues.("Oh, Paris") Paris and Aeneas try to gather up the royal family and escape the city, but find that Priam has already been murdered.
 They gather a small group of survivors and attempt to escape, but Menelaus finds them and shoots an arrow into Paris' back, still believing him to have abducted Helen against her will.
-However, as Paris dies in his lover's arms ("Oh, Paris"), Menalaus finally realises that Helen truly loved him and attempts to console her amidst the burning wreckage of Troy ("Love Has Power").
+However, as Paris dies in his lover's arms, Menalaus finally realises that Helen truly loved him and attempts to console her amidst the burning wreckage of Troy ("Finale").

 Musical numbers

 As recorded in 1990, re-released in 2003 with new songs.